-I’ve been single most of my life (my short first marriage was a youthful indiscretion), and I’m so excited that at the age of 57 I’m marrying a widower who is simply wonderful.
-Fred’s beloved spouse died this past summer, only months after being diagnosed with cancer.
-Fred cared for her with such tenderness to the very end.
-In fact, though I knew them both a bit before she died, he and I only got together because he asked me for help planning a memorial for her.
-I agreed, and that’s how we grew close and then fell in love.
+After my very short first marriage (a youthful indiscretion), I’ve been single most of my life.
+So naturally, I’m thrilled that at the age of 57 I’m marrying a widower who is simply fabulous.
+Fred’s beloved spouse died this past summer, only months after being diagnosed with cancer, and he cared for her with great tenderness to the very end.
+Though I knew them both a bit before she died, he and I only got together because he asked me for help planning a memorial for her.
+Working together on the service is how we grew close and then fell in love.

 Even though he still grieves for his wife, we also both know we’re right for each other.

 We announced our plans for a small wedding a few months later.
 Yes, it’s fast.
 But even though he still grieves for his wife, we also both know we’re right for each other, and we want to make it official—especially because we’re both religious and don’t want to live together without being married first.
 Plus, it’s the only time we can be sure my elderly parents can make it.

 I’ve met some of Fred’s late wife’s family, and they’re all kind to me and supportive of our plans.
 But Fred’s children, who are in their twenties, are horrified that we’re marrying so soon.
 They haven’t met me and don’t want to, and they’ve refused to come to the wedding, saying it’s disrespectful to so quickly be remarrying after a spouse’s death.

 Fred is sad about this; his family is close, and he and his wife were very involved with the kids and grandkids.
 But we’re going ahead with our marriage, despite their protests, because he believes that he’s entitled to happiness after so much grief and that it’s not their business when he chooses to marry again.
 I agree, of course.
 Still, I’m wondering if there’s a way to make this situation better for everyone involved.
 Thoughts?